apmckinlay/natureapp/birds/downwood.md

 location: [bc,ab,sk,mb]
 habitat: [forest,urban]
 ---
-Just 6 in tall, Downy Woodpecker are **North America's smallest woodpecker** and are found **year-round** in forests and cities throughout North America.
+Downy Woodpecker (5.5-6.5 in) are **North America's smallest woodpecker** and are found **year-round** in forests and cities throughout North America.
 They are **boldly patterned in black and white** with a white belly, a white stripe down the back, a striped head, and checkered wings. **Males** have a small red patch on the back of their head.

 Downy Woodpecker are very active, **acrobatic** birds and will hang upside down to look for **insects**.
 You may hear their high-pitched call or the sound of them drumming on wood to hollow out a nest cavity.
 They join mixed flocks of birds in the winter.